High-flying "millennial" women don't live to work-book

 LIGHT BULB

-Aviva (AV.L), the British insurance company, where women already make up 20 percent of its senior leaders, developed a reciprocal mentoring programme, in which a group of women and one gay man with leadership potential were mentored by the 11 members of the company's executive committee.
+Aviva, the British insurance company, where women already make up 20 percent of its senior leaders, developed a reciprocal mentoring program, in which a group of women and one gay man with leadership potential were mentored by the 11 members of the company's executive committee.

-"This led to many 'light bulb' moments," Kelan said, where the executives realised their own privilege in having got to the top and why others might struggle to do the same.
+"This led to many ‘light bulb' moments," Kelan said, where the executives realized their own privilege in having got to the top and why others might struggle to do the same.

-The tone from the top, she says, is important in reshaping the organisation to allow diverse people to take leading roles.
+The tone from the top, she says, is important in reshaping the organization to allow diverse people to take leading roles.

 The drive to get more women into corporate boardrooms could play a part in changing the "tone."